unrealwork/atsd-use-cases/USMortality/README.md

   LIMIT 10
   OPTION (ROW_MEMORY_THRESHOLD 500000)
 ```

+The only difference between this query and the previous one is the specified time frame.
+Using the line `AND tot.datetime > now-1*YEAR AND tot.value > 0`, we are able to filter for the last
+12 months, as opposed to the previous example which only looked at the calendar year of 2016.

 ```ls
 | city         | state  | region              | all_deaths  | pneumonia_influenza_deaths  | pneumonia_influenza_deaths, %  | population |